cunctator/traceshark/README.md

 make -j5

-Please note that the software will compile for Qt5 but that it has not been as tested with Qt 5.
+Please note that the software will compile for Qt 5 but that it has not been as tested with Qt 5.
 Previously scrolling and zooming when built for Qt 5 were very bad, although it now appears that the latest QCustomPlot improvements have fixed that.
 For that reason you might still want to build with Qt 4, unless